 Gensyn Design employs Design Thinking and Strategic Doing methods to provide groups with the structure and tools needed to collaborate and make decisions.
 In these interactive and inclusive workshops, participants have an active role to play, be engaged throughout the entire process, and know their input is incorporated into the final outcome.

 Through our process, from September 2021 to April 2022, we will engage in five phases: opportunity, discovery, road mapping, development, and construction/review.
 Each phase informs the next, where generated data and input serve as building blocks for the final strategic plan: vision/mission, focus areas, goals, objectives/initiatives, and metrics.

 We will release our new strategic plan in May 2022.
-We encourage you to check back often for updates.
+We encourage you to check back often for updates and opportunities for participation.

 Previous Strategic Plans